QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 The model focuses attention on intertemporal tradeoffs between

 - utility that a representative  agent's anticipations of future  deflation generate  by lowering the  costs of holding real money balances and thereby increasing the  agent's *liquidity*, as measured by  holdings of real money balances, and
-- social costs associated with the  distorting taxes that a government  levies  to acquire the paper money that it must  destroy  in order to generate anticipated deflation
+- social costs associated with the  distorting taxes that a government  levies  to acquire the paper money that it   destroys  in order to generate anticipated deflation

 The model features